 Get Visual

 During challenging times, individuals tend to gravitate towards visually engaging content.
 When feeling anxious, stressed, or uncertain, they often prefer accessing images and videos over reading lengthy blog posts.
 Make your travel blog posts as visual as possible by incorporating a variety of multimedia elements such as videos, images, animations, and infographics.
-Consider utilizing the capabilities of a free online video editor to enhance the visual appeal and storytelling aspect of your content, capturing the attention of your audience effectively.
+Consider utilizing the capabilities of a free online video editor and voiceover to enhance the visual appeal and storytelling aspect of your content, capturing the attention of your audience effectively.

 “The visual is incredibly powerful.
 In times when readership rates are down – for example, travel posts in times of a crisis like COVID-19 – using visual elements is the perfect way to attract the attention of your audience”, says Dorian Martin, a writer at WowGrade.
 It’s also a good idea to link your travel blog to all your other social media profile that’s more visual than textual: Instagram, Facebook, Pinterest and so on.